"It is the experiences, the memories, the great triumphant joy of living to the fullest extent in which real meaning is found" - Christopher McCandles

 Personal Experience: Until recently I had done very little exploring of Palomar Mountain, and even the exploring I had done was over a decade ago!
 With newfound eyes, I got to appreciate this area all over again and fall deeper in love.
 I was amazed with how similar Palomar Mtn. is to my favorite area, Big Sur!
 You can learn more about Big Sur under our Hidden CA section.
 The only main difference between the two is the lack of an ocean in Palomar.

 This specific trail takes you to the old, historical weir.
 Visiting the weir is only a minor part of the whole hike.
 I believe you will enjoy every step you take out here.
 You are surrounded by a lush forest with a multitude of plant species, fresh air, wild animals and oh so many interesting things to see!
 The weir is a small, stone hut and really not much to explore, although very interesting-looking and makes for some good photos.
 Depending on how much rainfall we've had will determine how large the river will be which is right below it.

 The weir was built to measure the water flow.
 They were hoping a hydroelectric dam could be built there to provide electricity for the mountain but I believe there was never enough water to fulfill their dream.
 The meadow would've been partially filled if a dam was built.

+I was told these are huckleberries.
+How cool!
+These were fruiting in July.
 We also found wild raspberries which were the most delicious thing ever.
 I don't know why I don't have a photo of them!